hashicorp/design-system/website/docs/components/tooltip/partials/guidelines/guidelines.md

 !!!
 Dont

-Avoid using tooltips to place crucial information related to the user's task.
+Avoid using tooltips to place crucial information related to the user’s task.

 ![Incorrect use of a tooltip](/assets/components/tooltip/tooltip-when-not-to-use.png)